Early Life and Education of Linda McMahon: A Complete Timeline

 October 4, 1948: Linda McMahon's Birth

 On October 4, 1948, Linda Marie Edwards (later McMahon) was born.
-She became a business executive, politician, and professional wrestling promoter.
+She is an American politician, business executive, and former professional wrestling executive.

 Others born on this day/year

-In 1966, Linda McMahon enrolled at East Carolina University to obtain a bachelor's degree in French.
+In 1969, Linda McMahon graduated from East Carolina University with a degree in French.

 1969: Moved to Gaithersburg, Maryland

-In 1969, the McMahons relocated to Gaithersburg, Maryland, where Linda McMahon worked as a receptionist at a corporate law firm, translated French documents, trained as a paralegal, and studied intellectual property rights.
+In 1969, the McMahons moved to Gaithersburg, Maryland, where Linda worked at a corporate law firm.

 1970: Birth of Son Shane